 - Can multiply 10 times the power of a kick

-- Allow us to achieve a better distance and height
+- Allows us to achieve a better elongation and higher heights

 Let’s see how to fortify our toes through a basic / introductive exercise: